My Time In Wassaic

-I read in another interview with you that you've had shops in the South declined to print your work, because it was too “sexually explicit.”
+I read in another interview with you that you've had shops in the South decline to print your work because it was too “sexually explicit.”
 How does that cultural suppression, for lack of a better phrase, play into your work?

 “Suppression” may be a harsh way to put it, but it touches on something prevalent in my work.
 I think a lot about masking and alterity — about what it means to grow up in the South and inhabit a space of difference, and the performance strategies used to find congruence in those spaces.
 Modes of self-protection or preservation.